colygon/glean-devrel/tutorials/getting-started.md

 3. Customize colors
 4. Save and apply

-Share themes with the community on [warp-themes GitHub](https://github.com/warpdotdev/themes).
+Share themes with the community on [glean-themes GitHub](https://github.com/gleandotdev/themes).

 ## Advanced Features